 - Net Income = 850,000,000 – 800,000,000

 This is 150 million short of the expected 200 million.

-This might affect the company in a negative way.
+It might negatively affect the company.
 If the company is a growth company, the company might need to have additional capital to maintain inventory.
 If the company has taken a loan for which the interest costs are more than the current net income, then the company does not have enough working capital to cover the interest expenses.
-In such cases, the company has to sell off its assets to make sure they cover the expenses – which is the beginning stages of bankruptcy.
+In such cases, the company has to sell off its assets to make sure they cover the expenses.
+It is the beginning stage of bankruptcy.

-Although a revenue deficit does not mean the company has started losing money, it does have implications that go far beyond a single number.
-From analyst’s estimates to companies working, revenue deficit is a major number that is used to gauge the workings of a company and how it might behave in the upcoming future.
+A revenue deficit does not mean the company has started losing money.
+However, it does have implications that go far beyond a single number.
+From analyst’s estimates to companies working, revenue deficit is a significant number that is used to gauge the workings of a company and how it might behave in the upcoming future.

 - The most obvious way is how the analysts are going to look at the revenues in the upcoming time periods.
 In most cases, analysts use predictions to analyze stock prices.
-Net income is one of the most important factors in predicting stock prices.
-A change in such prediction would adversely affect the analyst’s stock value and in turn, most probably, market value.
+Net income is one of the essential factors in predicting stock prices.
+A change in such prediction would adversely affect the analyst’s stock value and, in turn, most probably, market value.

 - Having a revenue deficit would adversely affect how the company is going to perform in the upcoming time period.
-The revenue deficit size tells us the details about whether a company has enough money left to pay its interest charges and whether it has enough amount to have the growth rates it is predicting to have.
+The revenue deficit size tells us the details about whether a company has enough money left to pay its interest charges.
+Or whether it has enough amount to have the growth rates it is predicting to have.

-This has been a guide to what is revenue deficit and its meaning.
-Here we discuss key implications of Revenue Deficit along with examples, disadvantages etc. You can learn more from the following articles –
+This article has been a guide to what is revenue deficit and its meaning.
+Here we discuss key implications of Revenue Deficit along with examples, disadvantages, etc. You can learn more from the following articles –